 - Problem-solving: This is the ability to identify, analyze and fix problems.
-In this day and age, that’s a managers job, and any employee.
+Certainly, that involves a manager’s job, and any employee.
 A good problem-solver balances a data and creative driven approaches.

 - Bonus: Negotiations: Are you willing to ask for what you want to get more or better?
 Are you willing to say it and go for it boldly but constructively?
 Is your goal a Win/Win scenario?
 (There are other definitions of negotiations that favor combativeness and Win/Lose.
 Remember we are talking about people skills here.)

 Businessman and author Bob Conklin said it wisely, “Help other people successful and you will be successful.”
 Notice how he said it.
-It isn’t all about you.
-People skills are about-people.
-The goal is collaboration, cooperation, care and consensus.
+It is not all about you.
+People skills are about-human relationships.
+The goal is collaboration, cooperation, care, and consensus.
 This requires the human touch, and an investment of time.
 Now, this is a radical idea for many leaders, let alone the rest of us.